Are you intrigued by the field of UX design? Read on to learn how to become a UX designer.

 There are several paths you can take to become a UX designer.
 Since it is a relatively new industry, many UX designers have successfully broken into the field without any specified education and experience.
 However, colleges have caught on to the UX trend, and some have created programs for students interested in UX design.

-There are two potential routes you can take to become a UX designer: Pathway A, a traditional approach based on higher education, and Pathway B, an alternative stream that emphasizes hands-on experience and self-learning.
+There are two potential routes you can take to join the growing UX field: a traditional approach based on higher education and an alternative stream that emphasizes hands-on experience and self-learning.
+Both UX design career pathways involve similar steps:

-These programs will give you an extensive review of the fundamental principles of UX design and teach you valuable skills that you'll need once you graduate.
-You’ll have the opportunity to hone your skills in conducting user research, creating innovative designs, and producing design strategies that meet user needs and business objectives.
+These programs will give you an extensive review of the fundamental principles of UX design and teach you valuable skills you'll need once you graduate.
+You’ll be given the opportunity to hone your skills in conducting user research, creating innovative designs, and producing design strategies that meet user needs and business objectives.

 Unfortunately, UX design is not a very popular program among institutions.
 While some schools offer UX-specific programs, many of them tend to be one to two-year master's and certificate programs.